OpenEvalProject/evals/manuscripts/elife-69302/v1/manuscript.md

 With an increased value of viral production, p, by a factor 2, which corresponds to the viral load increase caused by B1.1.7 strain in large-scale epidemiological studies (Golubchik et al., 2021; Roquebert et al., 2021; Kidd et al., 2021), the average probability of transmission would increase to 22% and 11% for household and non-household contacts respectively.
 With a fourfold increase, as suggested elsewhere (Teyssou et al., 2021), the average probability of transmission would increase to 26% and 12% for household and non-household contacts, respectively (Figure 4C).
 The estimates for the P1 and B1.1.351 variants are less established, with values ranging from a twofold (Teyssou et al., 2021) to a 10-fold increase (Naveca et al., 2021).
 Assuming an increase by eightfold of the viral load, the average probability of transmission would increase to 29% and 13% for household and non-household contacts, respectively.
 As compared to the results observed with the historical virus a two-, four-, or eightfold increase in viral production rate would therefore lead to a relative increase in the average transmission probability of 24, 42, or 58% for household contacts, and of 15, 27, or 39% for non-household contacts (Figure 4D).
 Because increasing the production rate mostly impacts the early viral dynamics and less the post-peak dynamics (Figure 4—figure supplement 1), the effects of VOC is lower when a uniform distribution is used.
 In other words, self-isolation after symptoms or a positive test implies that more transmission happens early in infection, thus amplifies the impact of the viral production rate on transmission.
 In this case, we estimated a relative increase in the average transmission probability of 6, 15, or 24% for household contacts, and of 4, 10, or 16% for non-household contacts.

 Conversely, we studied the effects of lower levels of viral load, as expected from a partial protection conferred by vaccination.
 Epidemiological studies in Israel reported a 3-5-fold lower viral load in infected vaccinated individuals as compared to unvaccinated individuals (Levine-Tiefenbrun et al., 2021).
-Assuming a reduction by a factor 4 of the viral production rate, p, would lead to an average probability of transmission of 7% and 6% for household and non-household contacts respectively (Figure 4).
+Assuming a reduction by a factor 4 of the viral production rate, $p$, would lead to an average probability of transmission of 7% and 6% for household and non-household contacts respectively (Figure 4).
 In other studies relying on systematic repeated viral testing in both symptomatic and asymptomatic individuals, the effect of vaccine was much more dramatic, with a 30-100-fold reduction in viral load levels (McEllistrem et al., 2021; Thompson et al., 2021; Bailly et al., 2021).
 Assuming a reduction of 16-fold (~4 Ct) of the viral load, the average probability of transmission would decrease to its nominal value of 5% for both household and non-household contacts.
 As compared to the results observed with the historical virus, a 4- or 16-fold reduction in viral production rate would lead to a relative decrease in the average transmission probability of 61% or 72% for household contacts and of 38 or 47% for non-household contacts.
 The effect of vaccination is lower if a uniform distribution of contact is used, with a relative decrease in the average transmission probability of 23 or 66% for household-contacts and of 11 or 38% for non-household contacts (Figure 4).

 Results obtained with model M3 were largely consistent and are given in Figure 4—figure supplement 2.